 Treating an eating disorder varies from one person to another.
 Talk therapy and behavioral therapy are very effective for some, whereas others may need medications, such as antidepressants, antipsychotics or mood stabilizers.
 For some people, a combination of treatment methods is necessary for recovery.

 Deciding Between Eating Disorder Solutions

 The methods of treating eating disorders are tailored to individual circumstances and needs.
 Often, talk therapy and medication are effective.
 Individual, group and/or family psychotherapies are helpful for some.
 Nutritional counseling and maintaining good nutrition are very important for recovery, and medical care and monitoring may be necessary.
 Refraining from exercise and any behaviors of the illness, such as binging or purging, are paramount.

 When deciding which solution is best, the Agency for Healthcare Research and Quality suggests you should have doctors who collaborate with each other.
 Your general medical condition should be assessed, and your safety and psychiatric status should be considered.
 Talk to your doctors about your concerns and medical history when deciding between eating disorder solutions.

 Where to Find Eating Disorder Treatment for a Friend or Family Member

 The USDA advises that local mental health organizations and self-help groups may be able to give you information about eating disorders.
+If you have insurance, you may qualify for eating disorder treatment coverage.
 Remember, it is not too late to get help for your eating disorder.
 Please contact us at .
 We can help you find treatment, so call us today.